"I'm an author ready to publish my book. I can self-publish my book on my own. I don't need a publisher. Why should I go to you?"

 - We pay to have the book printed.
 You do not pay for any costs associated with book printing.

-- We usually print in trade paperback size (usually 5.5" x 8.5"), though occasionally we have printed in different sizes and will consider hardback editions as well.
+- We usually print in trade paperback size (usually 5.5" x 8.5"), though occasionally we have printed in different sizes.
+While we have published hardback titles in the past, beginning in 2020 we will no longer publish titles in hardback editions.

 - We pay to have the manuscript sent to a copy editor/proofreader.
 Even if you have edited the manuscript to death, we insist that all manuscripts go through a final copy edit.
 We've learned (the hard way) that having multiple rounds of editing is not a bad thing.